PolideaInternal/BeamSnowflake-GettingStarted/README.md

-## BeamSnowflake-GettingStarted
+## Getting Started with Snowflake and Apache Beam on Google Dataflow
-This repository contains example of using [Snowflake](https://www.snowflake.com/) with [Apache Beam](https://github.com/apache/beam) explained on (TODO polidea blog link)
+All details about this tutorial can be found on Polidea [blogpost](https://www.polidea.com/blog/snowflake-and-apache-beam-on-google-dataflow/)